Yang Sheng – Self-care

 Yang Sheng may be the most important concept in TCM and the culture of Chinese health.
 The Chinese word “Yang” means to nurture, take care of, and nourish; “Sheng” means life, birth, and vitality.
 Together “Yang Sheng” means to nurture or nourish life — fostering health and well being by nurturing body, mind and spirit in harmony with the natural rhythms, and with universal laws.
 Sometimes Yang Sheng is also translated as health preservation, life cultivation, or life nourishment.

 Yang Sheng underly all traditional Chinese medicine and self-cultivation practice.
 It touches on all aspects of healthy living – the foods we eat, the thoughts and feelings we hold, the manner of working with the body, breath and energetic life force.
-Yang Sheng embraces the whole of Chinese health (or should we say “life”) practices: herbal medicine, acupuncture, Qi Gong exercise, Tuina massage, breathing and meditation, therapy, even human inter-relationships.
+Yang Sheng embraces the whole of Chinese health practices: herbal medicine, acupuncture, Qi Gong exercise, Tuina massage, breathing and meditation, therapy, even human inter-relationships.
 Rather than simply treating disease and sickness, we focus on the attainment of optimal health and harmony.

 An introduction to Mindfulness / Tranquility Meditation